Peter Godwin: Other professional activities

 In 2012, Godwin was named President of PEN American Center, the largest branch of the world's oldest literary and human rights organisation.
-On 20 March 2012, Peter Godwin, as the incoming President of PEN American Center, read poetry by the imprisoned, Liu Xiaobo, with outgoing PEN President, Kwame Anthony Appiah.
+On 20 March 2012, Peter Godwin, as the incoming President of PEN American Center, read poetry by the imprisoned, Liu Xiaobo, with outgoing PEN America President, Kwame Anthony Appiah.

 Godwin is a member of the Council on Foreign Relations.
-He has been a Guggenheim Fellow, an Orwell Fellow, and a MacDowell Fellow, and has also taught writing at the New School, Princeton University, and Columbia University.
+He has been a Guggenheim Fellow, an Orwell Fellow, and a MacDowell Fellow, and has also taught writing at The New School, Princeton University, and Columbia University.

 Books and documentaries

 Industry of Death

 Godwin's film The Industry of Death (1993) was an investigation of Thailand's sex industry.

 Mukiwa

 In 1997, Godwin published Mukiwa: A White Boy in Africa.
 A memoir about growing up in Southern Rhodesia in the 1960s and 1970s during the Rhodesian Bush War, it was described by the Boston Globe as "devastatingly brilliant" and "[o]ne of the best memoirs to come out of Africa."
 The book won The Orwell Prize in 1997.